robertorosero/pyhtonmig/Doc/library/os.rst

 associated with a :term:`file object` when required.
 Note that using the file descriptor directly will bypass the file object methods, ignoring aspects such as internal buffering of data.

+.. data:: AT_SYMLINK_NOFOLLOW
+          AT_EACCESS
+          AT_FDCWD
+          AT_REMOVEDIR
+          AT_SYMLINK_FOLLOW
+          UTIME_NOW
+          UTIME_OMIT

+   These parameters are used as flags to the \*at family of functions.

+   Availability: Unix.

+   .. versionadded:: 3.3

 .. function:: close(fd)